How to use the Trip Manager

 - you want to try a different campsite layout

-- you want to compare conservative and aggressive versions
+- you want to compare two versions

 Button: Delete